Hampshire County Cricket Club: 21st century

 In September 2024 it was announced that the club has agreed to a deal with the GMR Group, that will take over of the club.
 Hampshire were part of the inaugural Global Super League in Guyana, winning a match against Rangpur Riders of Bangladesh, that went to a super over.
 In early 2025, long-standing captain James Vince announced he would not play red-ball cricket for Hampshire in 2025 and Ben Brown was confirmed as Hampshire's new Club Captain.
 Hampshire's side faced lots of disruption due to injuries and overseas callups, and they struggled for form in the County Championship, narrowly avoiding relegation on the final day owing to Durham's defeat at Yorkshire.
 Kyle Abbott, however, had another excellent season in which he exceeded 50 wickets.
 Hampshire reached the Final of the One Day Cup, built upon their fruitful opening partnership of captain Nick Gubbins and Ali Orr, losing in a rain-affected match to Worcestershire.
 Gubbins' tournament average of 88.37 was the highest in Hampshire's history.
 Hampshire returned to Finals Day again, and Chris Lynn hit the first ever century on Finals Day in Hampshire's semi-final win over Northamptonshire, but they lost in the final to Somerset.
 However, positive campaigns for Sonny Baker and Scott Currie saw them receive their first England call-ups.
 In September 2025, it was confirmed that Adrian Birrell would leave his position as head coach after seven years.

+In December 2025, Hampshire announced that Birrell would be replaced by former South Africa and Bangladesh head coach Russell Domingo, with Shane Burger and Jimmy Adams his assistants.